A Tannakian framework for prismatic $F$-crystals: Introduction

+It is unreasonable to expect the theorem of Colliot-Th\'el\`ene--Sansuc to hold when $\mathcal{G}$ is a general smooth affine group $X$-scheme.
+Namely, write $Y=\mathrm{GL}_n/\mathcal{G}$ for the quotient algebraic space.
+In this generality the best one can hope for is that $Y$ is quasi-affine (e.g., see \cite[Corollary 11.7]{PappasZhu} for the case considered in the above corollary), and so we assume this and set $Y^\mathrm{aff}=\Spec(\mc{O}(Y))$.
+Then, any section of $U\to Y$ extends to a section of $X\to Y^\mr{aff}$, but there is no reason to believe this avoids the boundary $Y^\mr{aff}-Y$.
+In fact, by considering the universal case $U=Y$ and $X=Y^\mathrm{aff}$, one may show that the theorem of Colliot-Th\'el\`ene--Sansuc fails whenever $\mathcal{G}$ is not reductive.

+That said, from the perspective of Shimura varieties, the most interesting case beyond the reductive case is when $\mathcal{G}$ is a parahoric group scheme over $\mathbb{Z}_p$.
+In this case, while the theorem of Colliot-Th\'el\`ene--Sansuc fails to hold, we expect that the above-stated corollary concerning regular local rings of dimension $2$ \emph{does hold}.
+Strong evidence in this direction is provided by \cite{Anschutz}, which shows that the result does hold for certain $A$, notably $A=\mathfrak{S}_\mathcal{O}$ for mixed characteristic discrete valuation rings $\mathcal{O}$.

+Finally, while the cases of this observation of Colliot-Th\'el\`ene--Sansuc relevant to proving Theorem \ref{thmi:main} are not two-dimensional, it may still be possible to bootstrap from the two-dimensional case (or even the more specific result of Ansch\"{u}tz) to prove such an analogue of Theorem \ref{thmi:main} at parahoric level.

-\paragraph{Acknowledgments} The authors would like to heartily thank Abhinandan, Piotr Achinger, Bhargav Bhatt, Alexander Bertoloni Meli, K\k{e}stutis \v{C}esnavi\v{c}ius, Patrick Daniels, Haoyang Guo, Ofer Gabber, Ian Gleason, Emanuel Reinecke, Peter Scholze, and Koji Shimizu, for helpful discussions.
+\paragraph{Acknowledgments} The authors would like to heartily thank Abhinandan, Piotr Achinger, Bhargav Bhatt, Alexander Bertoloni Meli, K\k{e}stutis \v{C}esnavi\v{c}ius, Patrick Daniels, Ofer Gabber, Ian Gleason, Haoyang Guo, Kentaro Inoue, Mark Kisin, Emanuel Reinecke, Peter Scholze, and Koji Shimizu, for helpful discussions and comments.
+They would also like to thank an anonymous referee for many helpful comments which improved the readability of the paper.
 Part of this work was conducted during a visit to the Hausdorff Research Institute for Mathematics, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813.
 This work was supported by JSPS KAKENHI Grant Numbers 22KF0109, 22H00093 and 23K17650, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851146), and funding through the Max Planck Institute for Mathematics in Bonn, Germany (report numbers MPIM-Bonn-2022, MPIM-Bonn-2023, MPIM-Bonn-2024).

 \paragraph{Notation and conventions}